stathismorr/you-cant-touch-me/README.md

 # You Can't Touch Me Game

-A fun game built with HTML, CSS, and JavaScript where an orange ball moves away when the user tries to hover over it.
+A simple game built with HTML, CSS, and JavaScript where an orange ball moves away when the user tries to hover over it.

 ## How to Play
 - Open `index.html` in your browser.